Kadri Manjunath Temple: History

 This temple has Hindu and Buddhist histories.
-Buddhism was practised here till the 10th century AD.
-But after the decline of Buddhism, the devotion of Manjusri and Avalokiteśvara continued in this region.
-The Nath cult was embraced towards Buddhism and continued Tantric Shiva tradition as well.
-As a result, many Buddhist temples came into the Hindu vortex.
-According to M. Govinda Pai this temple was known as Kadri Manjunatha where is Manjunatha relates to Shiva and Kadri is derived from Kadri Vihara which was Buddhist monastery of Vajrayana cult.
+Buddhism was practised here till the 10th century CE.
+In spite of the decline of Buddhism elsewhere, devotion to the Buddhist figures of Manjusri and Avalokiteśvara continued in this region.
+The Nath cult was partly oriented towards Buddhism as well as the Tantric Shiva tradition.
+As a result, many Buddhist temples were taken over by Hindu traditions.
+According to M. Govinda Pai this temple was known as Kadri Manjunatha where is Manjunatha relates to Shiva and Kadri is derived from Kadri Vihara which was Buddhist monastery of the Vajrayana cult.

 King Kundavarma of the Alupa dynasty left an inscription on the base of the Avalokiteśvara image stating he was devotee of Shiva.
 This image was not of Buddha, but of Bodhisattva, who was being worshiped as integrated form of Shiva.
 Further M. Govinda Pai has concluded this was center of Bodhisattva Manjusri's cult.
 And later on this Bodhisattavs were identified as Saivite deities.
 Shiv linga and Bodhisattva were worshiped together for centuries at this place until it was converted completely to a Saivite temple.
-Knadarika Vihara provides firm inscriptional evidence for this transformation.
+Kadarika Vihara provides firm inscriptional evidence for this transformation.